aderixon/solaredge2graphite/README.md

 The script only retrieves the current power and lifetime energy outputs.
-It does not handle stored energy systems such as batteries, for which there are a number of other API calls that could be used.
+It does not handle stored energy systems such as batteries, for which there are a number of other API calls that could be added.

 Dependencies